Leon-Focker/WaveFiddler/README.md

 - From an image (.jpg or .png) to a wavetable (.wav) with multiple frames.

 ## Examples
 To run these examples, make sure to adjust the paths to the WaveFiddler binary and this examples folder based on their locations on your system.
+When you don't specify an output directory, the results are put into ./wavefiddler_outputs/ (which will be created if it does not exist).
+Should that fail, specify an output directory with -o.
 Run ``./wavefiddler --help`` for detailed documentation on usage and available options.

 **Sound to Image**